-Ray’s career began a definite decline in the early 1950’s.
+Ray’s career began a marked decline in the early 1950’s.
 Increasingly, as he faced problems controlling his on-stage behavior due to alcohol, the venues open for Ray to work in became more limited.
-He began performing in smaller towns and in tourist clubs in cities like Miami that presented female impersonators to an exclusively heterosexual audience.
+He was performing in smaller towns and in tourist clubs in cities like Miami that presented female impersonators to a primarily heterosexual audience.

 Researchers have assumed that the so-called “sex change” operation was likely a hoax on Ray’s part, but there may be some grain of truth to the story.
-Recently released documents on an interview with Ray by FBI agents during an espionage investigation noted that, “Bourbon laughingly stated his reason for having the operation was different than was Christine’s, in that he had wanted to save his own life.”
+An interview with Ray by FBI agents during an early 1960s espionage investigation noted that, “Bourbon laughingly stated his reason for having the operation was different than was Christine’s, in that he had wanted to save his own life.”
 Ray told the agents that he had the operation due to cancer, but, again, this may have been an instance of Ray re-writing his own history.

-After the operation, Ray billed himself as “Rae Bourbon” for his nightclub appearances, but some people who knew Ray during and after this period recalled that, at least anatomically, he was still a functioning male.
-This more serious operation for cancer, combined with publicity for Christine Jorgensen, may have been the inspiration for Ray’s claim of a sex change and the subsequent integration of an operation into his comedy material.
+After the operation, Ray more consistently billed himself as “Rae Bourbon” for his nightclub appearances, a stage name he had used on and off since the 1920s.
+Some people who knew Ray during and after this period recalled that, at least anatomically, he was still a functioning male.
+A possible real operation for cancer, combined with publicity for Christine Jorgensen, may have been the inspiration for Ray’s claim of a sex change and the subsequent integration of an operation into his comedy material.
 Ray told friends and other performers at various points that the reason for the sex change operation was to skirt local laws banning cross-dressing, making it easier for him to appear on stage.
-Interestingly, Ray quips during a rare 1954 live recording produced a few months before the sex change story that he plans to go to Denmark to “have more put on”.
+Interestingly, Ray quipped during a rare 1954 live recording produced a few months before the sex change story that he plans to go to Denmark to “have more put on”.

 Thumbing his nose at the Commission, Ray opened his own revue, She Lost It in Juarez (?), at the Ivar Theatre in Hollywood.
 Since the show was staged at a legitimate theatre, the Commission had no jurisdiction.
 However, in November, the jury found Ray guilty of cross-dressing during his engagement at the Melody Room and Ray skipped town, rather than face a thirty-day jail sentence.
 By the end of the decade, Ray, still promoting himself as a female, ran into more trouble with the law for lewd behavior and female impersonation in Seattle, El Paso, and New Orleans.
 In 1958, he was even arrested in Miami for impersonating a man.